vicdem989/Module5-TicTacToe/ReadMe.md

    - The Player should at any time be able to type r + <Enter> to restart the current game

 8. **2p Player hotseat**
+   ME - IMPLEMENT 1 PLAYER
+      YOU PLACE YOUR (PLAYER YOU)
+      AI PLACE RANDOM AT AVAILABLE SPOT (AI)
    - Make it so that it is possible to play 2 player hotseat
    - Change the code so that the players give their name before starting (so no Player 1/2 turn, use theri names )